addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 ```

-In this version, we also don't require a template containing empty placeholders and the issue with `tagName`s is solved as they are defined by the view once again.
+In this version, we are creating new instances of the subviews, rendering them, and appending their elements to an empty parent element each time the parent is rendered.
+Each subview is responsible for creating and rendering its own element, so we don't need a template containing empty placeholders and the issue with `tagName`s is solved as they are defined by the subviews once again.

 Yet another variation which moves logic into an `onRender` event, could be written with only a few subtle changes:

 ```javascript